 A Brief AHA / ILCOR History

 Before diving into 2015, let’s cover some history.
-For decades, the American Heart Association (AHA) has been the leader for resuscitation and life support training amongst healthcare professionals in the United States.
-The AHA has provided numerous emergency resuscitation-training programs, including Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS) and Basic Life Support (BLS).
+For decades, the American Heart Association (AHA) has been the leader in resuscitation and life support training amongst healthcare professionals in the United States.
+The AHA has provided numerous emergency resuscitation-training programs, including Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), and Basic Life Support (BLS).
 Similar courses were likewise offered for healthcare professionals living and working internationally.
-Despite advances made in resuscitation procedures and consequent training programs over the years, the medical community lacked a single, global organization and a universally agreed upon set of emergency resuscitation guidelines.
+Despite advances made in resuscitation procedures and consequent training programs over the years, the medical community lacked a single, global organization and a universally agreed-upon set of emergency resuscitation guidelines.

 - An adjustment to the CPR process from A – B – C (Airway – Breathing – Compressions) to C – A – B

 - An increased emphasis on High – Quality CPR

 - Revoking previous recommendations for performing cricoid pressure

 Going into the 2015 conference, we know there were going to be a lot of important topics being discussed.
 The 2015 AHA guidelines were designed to improve treatment outcomes and maximize the probability of survival.

 Further Emphasis on High-Quality CPR